calebkirkland/Hover/README.md

 - AI-generated summaries of YouTube videos
 - Activated by CTRL + Shift + Mouse Hover
 - Minimal impact on browsing performance
-- Powered by open-source AI models
+- Powered by Bart-Large-CNN summarization model from Meta/Facebook

 ## Installation